Cyp9715/IMDB_CNN_binary_classification/README.md

 The closer to 0%, the scarier (maybe include supernatural content) horror movie,

-and closer to 100%, the more cruel the horror movie, click on the image to view the image.
+and closer to 100%, the more cruel the horror movie, click on the image to view the video.

 [![주석 2019-12-19 205728](https://user-images.githubusercontent.com/16573620/71173636-951f6680-22a6-11ea-9563-c9056fe3dede.png)](https://www.youtube.com/watch?v=OTeKfsTBfqg)